psergus/ngWYSIWYG/README.md

 ### Simple download (aka git clone/fork)

-1. Include wysiwyg.js in your project using script tags.
+1. Include dist/wysiwyg.min.js in your project using script tag.
+1. Include dist/editor.min.js in your project using link tag.
 2. Add dependency to `ngWYSIWYG` to your app module.
 Example: ```angular.module('myApp', ['ngWYSIWYG'])```.
 3. Add element ```<wysiwyg-edit content="your_variable"></wysiwyg-edit>```.